Harvest Garlic From Your Own Home Garden

 In spring, remove seed heads as they develop so that the bulbs will continue to grow.

 Harvest when leaves begin to turn brown.
 Easiest to braid when some green remains on the stems.

 Locating Garlic for Planting

-Garlic seed can be bought many places, but for best results, garlic propagation is best and easiest by planting bulbs.
+Garlic seeds can be bought in many places, but for best results, garlic propagation is best and easiest by planting bulbs.
 Do not think that you can use soft-neck garlic from the grocery store, plant it in your garden, and have garlic.
 It has been treated with an anti-sprouting chemical.
-You could do as I did and go to the local farmer’s market and picked up hard neck garlic and grow it successfully in your garden.
+You could do as I did and go to the local farmer’s market and picked up hard-neck garlic and grow it successfully in your garden.
 Nevertheless, for the best results, I recommend you get your first garlic from a reputable seed company.
 There are many, but here are a few links to get you started:

 Grey Duck Garlic http://greyduckgarlic.com/Buy_Organic_Garlic.html

 The best time to plant garlic is in the autumn after your first frost, but before your first big freeze, about the time you would plant your early spring flowering bulbs like daffodils or tulips.
 Spring-planted garlic does not do as well as garlic planted in the autumn.